 Every day, all year long, Indiana Landmarks works to revitalize historic structures that give our communities visible connections to their past and lend irreplaceable visual character to the streetscape.
 Once a year, we announce the 10 Most Endangered, a list of historic places on the brink of extinction and too important to lose.
-Our 2019 entries include a two churches, a hotel, a county courthouse, a movie theater, a grand home, and more.
+Our 2020 entries include two schools that provided unprecedented learning opportunities to African Americans, a train depot, a Carnegie library, an artfully designed jail and sheriff’s residence, two churches, and more.
 These places shape lives, and when they’re gone, they leave a void that can’t be filled.